 Luckily, you don't need to know a million things to start taking great photos of your handmade items.

-We're going to focus on the basics you need to know to get started.
 Don't worry about everything else right now.
 You can expand your skills later if you find you need more.

-What is product photography?
+First up: What is product photography?

 The most charming handmade items won't sell online if the product photos are bad.
-The most skilled artisan won't be accepted into competitive juried craft shows if the photos submitted with applications don't show the beauty of the work.
+The most skilled artisan won't be accepted into competitive juried art shows if the photos submitted with applications don't show the beauty of the work.

 Product photography is not a place to cut corners if you're building a craft business.
-It will take some practice, but with some time, work, and the right basic equipment, you can build this skill.

 There are plenty of reasons why you might need photos of your products.
 You might want to use product photos for:

-The way you plan to use those photos can have a big impact on the number of photos you'll need, the way you light, compose and style the photos, and the setup and gear you'll need to use to get the results you want.
 The intended use of your photos can also have big impact on whether it makes sense to take your own photos or hire a pro.

 Product photos fall into two broad categories — product-only photos and lifestyle photos.

-Product-only photos, as the name implies, are pictures of the product alone with no props.
-Often these photos have a white background, but some brands use black or colored backgrounds or black and white gradient backgrounds.
+Often these photos have a white background, but some brands use black backgrounds, colored backgrounds, or black and white gradient backgrounds.

-When you sell crafts, you might use product-only photos in online shops, juried craft show applications, and sometimes in social media posts.
+You might use product-only photos in online shops, juried craft show applications, and sometimes in social media posts.

-Often, you'll need both types of images.
+Often, you'll require both types of images to meet your needs.

-That being said, there are ways to get started on a budget.
+Luckily, there are ways to get started on a budget.
 You don't have to immediately buy every piece of high-end gear someone recommends.
 In fact, it can be smart to start with some basics and add to your photography equipment as you practice and see what you need over time.

 You don't need to know about every feature on your camera or buy a fancy photography lighting kit to start practicing.
-Learn how to use some essential functions on your camera, grab something to use as a backdrop, find some natural light, and you can get started.
+Learn how to use some essential functions on your camera, grab something to use as a backdrop, find some good natural light, and you can get started.

 Once you understand how these settings affect your photos and know how to adjust them on your camera, you'll have a solid foundation to start practicing photographing your products.